glycerine/spin_paxos/README.md

 to mark that version of the value locally as the chosen one, saving any future reads/writers from going through the whole protocol?
 Sure, but single decree Paxos does not do this.
+(Maybe to save a disk write, which is a very slow operation, even though it could happen the background and might save many other writes in the future.
+More likely it is left out because as an optimization, it is extraneous to establishing a correctness proof.)
 It would be one of a plethora of optimizations possible.
 So keep that in mind: there are "obvious" optimizations that would translate the diffuse state into local state in single-decree Paxos, and you might